Noble Pups! Meet the Royal Dogs of the British Monarchy

 Royal owners: Prince Edward and Sophie

-The Queen’s youngest child, the Earl of Wessex, and his wife own two pups; a black Labrador and a Cocker Spaniel.
+The Queen’s youngest child, the former Earl of Wessex and newly titled Duke of Edinburgh, and his wife own two pups; a black Labrador and a Cocker Spaniel.
 The Countess of Wessex is known for her love of dogs—she has been seen walking the dogs on the grounds of Windsor Castle and attended the Guide Dogs National Centre in Britain.
 Fun fact: dogs aren’t the only pets the Earl’s family owns!
 In a recent video interview, Prince Edward revealed that the family has “two dogs and we’ve also got a tortoise, who basically runs the house.”